How to Cover Grey in Long Hair

-After fretting about my choices for a year, I finally decided to try using Sun-In to lighten up my hair to cover the 10% or so grey that was glaring at me from my dark roots every time I brushed it in the morning.
+After fretting about my choices for a year, I finally decided to try using Sun-In to lighten up my hair to cover the 10% or so greyish hairs that were glaring at me from my dark roots every time I brushed it in the morning.

-Sun-In isn't Marketed to Cover Grey.
+Sun-In isn't Marketed as a Coloring for Older People.
 When I was in high school, I lightened my hair using a product called Sun-In that I would spray on my hair before going out in the sun.
 I was a California teen in the 70s and Sun-In gave me natural looking blonde streaks that matched my tan.

 A few years ago, I found Sun-In again at my corner Walgreens.
-I wondered, "Could this work to cover my grey?"
+I wondered, "Could this work for me now?"
 My hair is darker than it was in high school, especially on the top.
 It is a medium brown, not a medium blonde.
 I was worried I'd do something I'd regret.

-Finally, as I was getting more grey, I decided I needed to do something, so I bought a bottle of Sun-In.
+Finally, as I was getting more hairs I wanted to hide, I decided I needed to do something, so I bought a bottle.
 It still took me several months to get up the nerve to try it.
 I sprayed it on damp hair and combed it in before spending the day outside at my kid's school.

 Sun-In worked!
 My hair lightened up on top to match the color at the ends of my hair.
-The lighter color hides the grey.
-My grey hasn't gone away, and I didn't expect it would, but the grey is not as noticeable and tends to look more like blonde hairs in my now lighter brown hair.
+The lighter color hides the greying top.
+My older self hasn't gone away to create an all-new me, and I didn't expect it would, but it is not as noticeable and tends to look more like blonde hairs in my now lighter brown hair.

 Subtle Change.
 Best of all, the change was very subtle.
 My family didn't make comments about it until later.
 They had noticed I'd done something but weren't sure what it was.
-When I told my husband I had lightened my hair to hide the grey he said he liked that.
-Then he asked if I thought it would work on his grey hair!
+When I told my husband I had lightened my hair he said he liked that.
+Then he asked if I thought it would work on his hair!

 Sun-in is Cheap.
 The whole treatment took less than one bottle and cost under $10.00.
 The process of spraying in and combing is less than 15 minutes.
-So using Sun-In is probably the fastest, cheapest and easiest way to cover grey hair.
+So using Sun-In is probably the fastest, cheapest and easiest way to do my hair.
 I only do a treatment about every 4 months and I use about 1 bottle a year.